chanshiyucx/blog/journal/004-interview-simulation.md

 I choose state management tools based on complexity.

 For Vue, I use Composition API for simple state and Pinia for complex apps.
-For React, I start with useState/useContext and move to Zustand when needed.
+For React, I start with useState/useContext and prefer Zustand for global state management.
 My principle is keeping state close to where it's used.

+### Performance Optimization

+> What specific techniques do you use for performance optimization?

+I approach performance optimization on multiple levels.

+For build-level optimization, like I did at my last job, I migrated from Webpack to Vite, which improved build times by 60%.
+I also implement code splitting and lazy loading for components.

+For runtime optimization, I use techniques like memoization with React.memo or Vue's computed properties, using debounce or throttle function.

+I use tools like Chrome DevTools, Lighthouse, or Web Vitals to identify performance issues.

 ## Development